Murad Renewing Eye Cream

 Fatty Alcohols are most often used as an emollient or to thicken a product.
 They are usually derived from natural fats and oils and therefore do not have the same drying or irritating effect as solvent alcohols.

-Learn more about Steareth-20Lecithin is a term for a group of substances found in plants, animals, and humans.
-They are made up of mixture of fatty acids.
+Learn more about Steareth-20Lecithin is a term for a group of substances found in the cell membranes of plants, animals, and humans.
+They are made up of phospholipids.

 A high amount of carbomer can cause pilling or balling up of products.
 Don't worry, most products contain 1% or less of carbomer.